-A: EMDG is targeted toward exporters with a turnover of less than $20 million at three stages of their export journey:
+A: The EMDG is targeted at exporters with a turnover of less than $20 million, at three stages of their export journey:

-– SME’s that are export-ready and will be doing business overseas for the first time
+– SME’s that are export-ready and will be exporting for the first time

 - Q. Is the viability of your company and your marketing plan important?

-A. Yes – both are vital as the government only wish to support viable companies who can generate future export income and have a solid plan to do so
+A. Yes – both are vital as the government only wishes to support viable companies who can generate future export income and have a solid plan to do so.

 - Q. Do you need to earn export income to be eligible